pico2/Arianrhod/Source/sources/cpython/Doc/library/shelve.rst

 .. class:: Shelf(dict, protocol=None, writeback=False, keyencoding='utf-8')

-   A subclass of :class:`collections.MutableMapping` which stores pickled values in the *dict* object.
+   A subclass of :class:`collections.abc.MutableMapping` which stores pickled values in the *dict* object.

    By default, version 0 pickles are used to serialize values.
 The version of the pickle protocol can be specified with the *protocol* parameter.
 See the